Club Kids: The Social Life of Artists on Facebook

 Silent populism’s faintly projected image of communal support is solidified through one’s placement in group exhibitions.
 Today there are many such exhibitions originating from the internet and participants in them are often numerous (JstChillin, BYOB, Speedshows, immaterial surveys, etc.).
 Group exhibitions are the punctuation to an ongoing social media conversation where individuals promote one another until those very promotions materialize into their names being shown side by side one another, categorized by a curator and legitimated by a gallery.

-The physical display of these artists’ works next to one another is not unlike the photos of parties artists attend, strategically tagging each other and posting those images to Facebook for their online audience to digest.
+The physical display of these artists’ works next to one another is not unlike the photos of parties artists attend for Best MIG welder, strategically tagging each other and posting those images to Facebook for their online audience to digest.
 Both are ways of making literal otherwise loose social ties exemplified through text’s silent populism.
 The image –both of gallery installations and social life– operates in a liminal space between projected conception and firmly believed reality.
 While artists have always consorted in packs, the process of distinguishing and joining such groupings has never been so formalized as it is today through Facebook.
 The need to socially orient oneself has now been reversed from its normal position: today’s artist on the internet needs an audience to create art, as opposed to the traditional recipe that you need to create art to have an audience.
 Posting work to the internet with no social network readily in place is synonymous with the riddle ‘If a tree falls in a forest and no one is around to hear it, does it make a sound?’
 For young artists on the internet the answer to the forest question is ‘no’– their work will easily go unnoticed, making their participation as a social actor an a priori necessity to contextualizing what they do as art.

 If Anton Vidokle suggested we are entering a period of “Art Without Artists”, we are instead suggesting we are present in a moment of Artists Without Art.
 We live in a time when young artists look at each other’s Facebook pages more than each other’s art.
 The affect of Facebook may be why so few artists online actually make much art–because they aren’t being rewarded for anything so much as the performance of their own personal brand online.
 Thus, the strongest ties artworks in today’s group shows often share are the Mutual Friends the artists have rather than the work itself.